kubedb/docs/docs/concepts/catalog/pgbouncer.md

 `PgBouncerVersion` is a Kubernetes `Custom Resource Definitions` (CRD).
 It provides a declarative configuration to specify the docker images to be used for [PgBouncer](https://pgbouncer.github.io/) server deployed with KubeDB in a Kubernetes native way.

-When you install KubeDB, `PgBouncerVersion` custom resource will be created automatically for every supported PgBouncer release versions.
+When you install KubeDB, a `PgBouncerVersion` custom resource will be created automatically for every supported PgBouncer release versions.
 You have to specify the name of `PgBouncerVersion` crd in `spec.version` field of [PgBouncer](/docs/concepts/database-proxy/pgbouncer.md) crd.
 Then, KubeDB will use the docker images specified in the `PgBouncerVersion` crd to create your expected PgBouncer instance.

 Using a separate crd for specifying respective docker image names allow us to modify the images independent of KubeDB operator.
 This will also allow the users to use a custom PgBouncer image for their server.
 For more details about how to use custom image with PgBouncer in KubeDB, please visit [here](/docs/guides/pgbouncer/custom-versions/setup.md).